 For 2023/24 Balwearie High School allocated funding from PEF within the framework of "Interventions for Equity" and they include.

 Reducing the cost of the school day by;

 Food parcels for families in crisis

 A Free and Healthy Breakfast club is open every morning from 8.30 a.m and pupils can also grab a take away breakfast if they are running late and do not have time to sit in for Breakfast .

 Balwearie Raising Attainment Groups B.R.A.G

-Various projects have been created to raise the attendance, attainment and inclusion of pupils in all year groups. see the BRAG page for more details
+Various projects have been created to raise the attendance, attainment and inclusion of pupils in all year groups.
+See the BRAG page for more details.

-Show boards and the general upgrading of Numeracy resources will benefit the targeted groups and provide resources for different pedagogy styles, allowing all to develop interest, enthusiasm, learning in numeracy, supporting access to other areas of the curriculum.
+'Show me' boards and the general upgrading of Numeracy resources will benefit the targeted groups and provide resources for different pedagogy styles, allowing all to develop interest, enthusiasm, learning in numeracy, supporting access to other areas of the curriculum.

 The Barrington Stoke books are specifically targeted at dyslexic or poor readers.
 They have a reading age level of 6-8, but content appropriate for early teens.